marcojakob/dart-html5-dnd/README.md

 ## Thanks and Contributions ##
 I'd like to thank the people who kindly helped me with their answers or put some tutorial or code examples online.
-They've already contributed to this project.
+They've indirectly contributed to this project.

 If you'd like to contribute, you're welcome to report issues or